-When you think of “brownstone Brooklyn,” Carroll Gardens is one part of the borough that probably comes to mind.
-If you’re passing through the area, you can clearly see why Carroll Gardens has become one of New York’s most sought-after neighborhoods.
-After all, life takes on a different energy, a calmer, slower pace, and resembles that of a small town rather than a slice of a vast metropolis.
+When you think of “brownstone Brooklyn,” Carroll Gardens is one section of the borough that probably comes to mind.
+If you’re passing through, you can clearly see why Carroll Gardens has become one of New York’s most sought-after neighborhoods.
+Life takes on a different energy, and a calmer, slower pace.
+After all, this pocket of Brooklyn resembles a small town rather than a slice of a vast metropolis.
 Locals who are lucky enough to live in Carroll Gardens will attest – it’s a pretty sweet place to live.

 Largely made up of Italian immigrants at the end of the 19th century, Carroll Gardens hasn’t lost its roots in the past 100-plus years, but like most of New York, the demographics have broadened.
 The area was part of industrial Red Hook but became its own neighborhood in the 1930s and ’40s.
 Gentrification began as early as the 1960s, as an influx of Americans moved to New York and settled in Carroll Gardens.